ikafit808/Case-Study/README.md

 ## Landscape

 * What domain of the financial industry is the company in?
+Venmo is in the Payment/Billing market of the financial industry.

 * What have been the major trends and innovations of this domain over the last 5–10 years?
+The biggest trends or innovations with venmo is the ease of use.
+It is very simple to use and allows peers to send and recieve money in a very simple and uncomplicated way.
+Also, the convienance of not having to go to a bank to transfer money or have to get cash makes it very appealing to the customer because it saves time and energy.

 * What are the other major companies in this domain?
+Some other companies that are in the same space include applications like Cashapp, Zelle, Paypal, Square, Stripe, and Apple Pay to name a few.

 ## Results